seantao1993/seantao1993.github.io/index.md

 V. Permissions used by Water Reminder

-1. Full network access and receive data from Internet
+A. Full network access and receive data from Internet

 This permission allows Water Reminder to access the device network for functions including downloading wallpapers and accessing app classification labels.

-2. View network connections
+B. View network connections

 This permission is used in Water Reminder settings in order to view network connections.